 NILC seeks fellowship applicants to work on a project benefiting low-income immigrants in one of NILC’s priority areas: immigration enforcement, workers’ rights and economic justice issues, access to health care, or access to legal status.
 NILC will work closely with the selected applicant to ensure that the project proposal is integral to NILC’s priorities and meets a core need in the immigrant community.
 The fellow will work out of our Los Angeles, Calif., office.

 To apply, please submit a detailed cover letter describing your commitment to and experience in issues affecting low-income immigrants and to social and economic justice, as well as your proposed project idea, if you have one.
 Your cover letter should also address your motivation for pursuing a career in immigrants’ rights.

-Applications will be reviewed on a rolling basis.
+Applications will be reviewed on a rolling basis, with preference given to applications received before May 5, 2017.
 Please send your cover letter, résumé, transcript (unofficial is fine), and writing sample to [email protected] and use “Fellowship” as your subject line.

 Please, no phone calls, and do not send duplicate materials.
 Incomplete applications will not be considered.
 Only applications sent to the appropriate email address will be considered.
 Please do not e-mail or copy NILC staff email addresses directly.
 Please use NILC email address noted above.